 New to Arrowhead Transit?
 Using our services is super easy!
 We are a Dial-A-Ride type of public bus service.
 That means you simply need to call our dispatch to arrange for your ride: 800-862- 0175.

 We’ve compiled a list of Frequently Asked Questions (FAQs) below.
 If you have a question that’s not addressed – please contact us and we’ll get right back to you.

 Can I eat my lunch on the bus?

 No. Eating or drinking on the bus is not permitted.

 Am I allowed to tip my driver?

 No, but compliments are always appreciated.
-Please let us know if you have received particularly good service from your driver by contacting Marketing/Public Relations Coordinator Tony Potter at 218-735-6815 or firstname.lastname@example.org.
+Please let us know if you have received particularly good service from your driver by contacting Colette Hanson at 218-735-6814 or firstname.lastname@example.org,

 If I have a complaint, who do I contact?

 Call or email Assistant Director Joe Gentile at 218-735-6800 or (email@example.com)

 How do I know I will be safe on the bus?